 Training, qualifications & experience

-As part of the LGBTQ+ community I understand some of the difficulties and challenges many of us face, and am passionate about working within the community to help.
+I am part of the LGBTQIA+ community and I can understand some of the difficulties and challenges many of us face, such as; homophobia, religious dilemmas, identity, and abuse to name a few.

 Accredited register membership